Knowledge Discovery Efficiency (KEDE) and Ashby's Law of Requisite Variety

 Ashby's selection in design and regulation via requisite variety are structurally identical: they describe how constraints (or regulation) reduce the variety of possible outcomes from an initial space. in Ashby, constraints, tests, feedback, rules, observations are all selection mechanisms that reduce variety.

-Ashby[13/15 [2]] measures the quantity of selection in bits as:
+Ashby[13/15 [2]] measures the amount of selection in bits as:

 Where

-• S is the selection (the amount by which the variety is reduced) or the information gained, i.e., how much the uncertainty has been reduced.,
+- σ is the amount of selection (the amount by which the variety is reduced) or the information gained, i.e., how much the uncertainty has been reduced.,

 Thus every time we introduce a rule or a constraint we throw away some of the possibilities and gain information equal to the logarithm of that reduction:

-• “How many bits of information does this represent?” '- that is S = log2(Vbefore/Vafter)
+- “How many bits of information does this represent?” '- that is σ = log2(Vbefore/Vafter)

-The total selection is the sum of the partial selections because logarithms turn multiplications of ratios into additions:
+The total selection is the sum of the amount of selections achieved at each stage because logarithms turn multiplications of ratios into additions:

-Note that reductions add only for nested/refining partitions (each stage refines the previous stage's partition of possibilities).
+The total process therefore consists of k such selections, each conditioned on the result of prior selections.
+Reductions add only for nested/refining partitions (each stage refines the previous stage's partition of possibilities).
 If two stages constrain the same dimension in overlapping ways, we must count the second stage's reduction relative to the first, not from the original variety.
+The number of selections k thus characterizes the depth of the selection process and corresponds to the number of distinct uncertainty-reducing decisions required to reach the final state.

-We refer to the multi-stage process of narrowing down and selecting the appropriate response from its set of alternative responses as a Knowledge Discovery Process.
+We refer to the multi-stage process of narrowing down and selecting the response from its set of alternative responses to produce an acceptable outcome as a Knowledge Discovery Process.

 We can say that we've got "it from bit" - a phrase coined by John Wheeler.
 "It from bit" symbolizes the idea that every item in the physical world has knowledge as an immaterial source and explanation at its core[6].